rileys-trash-can/chromecast-spammer/README.md

 # Chromecast spammer

-A small little script by derz
+A small little selfexplenatory script by derz.

 Based on the [chromecast-api](https://github.com/alxhotel/chromecast-api) libary by [alxhotel](https://github.com/alxhotel)

 ## how to install